In this blog, we provide some practical tips and tricks on effectively managing the unionized workforce and relationships.

 For our Canadian readers, at-will employment is a term used in the United States to describe the employment relationship between an employer and an employee, where either party can terminate the employment at any time, with or without cause, and with or without notice.
 This means that an employer can fire an employee for any reason or no reason at all, as long as it is not for an illegal reason (such as discrimination).
 Similarly, an employee can quit their job at any time without providing a reason or notice.Continue Reading No At-Will Employment in Canada

-Employee Productivity Issues: How to Manage Time Theft
+How to Manage Employee Productivity Issues and Time Theft

 When the vast majority of the Canadian workforce suddenly transitioned to working from home in 2020, managers were concerned about employee productivity.
 Most employees believed remote work increased productivity, while managers believed the opposite.
 The debate continues.
 Candidly, I am on the “increased productivity” side of the debate: working remotely allows me to focus without interruption and bring my full energy to my work by avoiding a soul-sucking commute.
 However, managers’ concerns about productivity are not always misplaced.
 Employees who do not put in the hours required by their contract are engaging in time theft, which is typically cause for discipline and, in particularly egregious circumstances, termination for cause.
 Continue Reading How to Manage Employee Productivity Issues and Time Theft